MultiSafepay/docs/content/integrations/magento-2.md

 ## Order confirmation email

-You can set the**stage** at which you want a confirmation email of an order to be sent.
+You can set the **stage** at which you want a confirmation email for an order to be sent.

 <details id="send-order-confirmation-email">
 <summary>How to set when an order confirmation email is sent</summary>